 Garr Reynolds is an internationally acclaimed communications consultant and the author of best-selling books including the award-winning Presentation Zen, Presentation Zen Design, and the Naked Presenter.
 Garr’s approach to communication takes the principles and lessons from the Zen arts in Japan to reveal simple, concrete tips for communicating — and living — better.
 His fresh approach has inspired millions to communicate more clearly, creatively, and visually.
 A sought-after speaker and consultant worldwide, his clients include many in the Fortune 500.
-An award-winning designer, writer, and musician, he currently holds the position of Professor of Management and Design at Kansai Gaidai University.
+An award-winning designer, writer, and musician, he currently holds the position of Professor at Kyoto Gaidai University.
 Garr is a former corporate trainer for Sumitomo Electric Industries in Osaka, and the former Manager for Worldwide User Group Relations at Apple, Inc. in Silicon Valley.
 SAY Media out of New York City said in 2011 that Garr is one of the “100 most-influential people on the Internet.”
 A longtime student of the Zen arts and resident of Japan, he lives in the beautiful countryside of Nara with his wife, two children, and two Siamese cats.

 Garr is often a featured Keynoter at tech, business, design, and education conferences worldwide.
 His audience-focused topics include: 21-st Century Presentation, Presentation Design, Storytelling, Simplicity, Resilience, and topics related to the practical lessons for design and living from the Zen arts.
 For inquiries about Garr’s speaking engagements—or to book him for a keynote address—please contact Garr through his agent here.